 You need to have confidence that you can trust the information you are receiving online.
-This is why we go to great lengths to ensure our website provides you with the reliable, New Zealand-focused health information you are seeking.
+That is why we go to great lengths to ensure our website provides you with reliable, New Zealand-focused health information.
 Just take a look at our quality framework.

-The basis of this framework is a brief literature review conducted to identify the key quality standards and guidelines developed both nationally and internationally.
-Standards were identified, reviewed and selected.
-Websites that do not meet the minimum standards are excluded and where multiple resources/websites are identified for a particular topic, the assessment checklist we have developed is used by the editorial team and clinical writers to assist selection of the best ones.
+Where multiple resources or websites are identified for a particular topic, the assessment checklist we have developed is used by the editorial team and clinical writers to assist selection of the best ones.

 Editorial process overview